-In fact, if you don’t feel surprised by something at least once a day then I am prone to think that you took a wrong flight and ended up in a totally different country.
+In fact, if you don’t feel surprised by something at least once a day then I am prone to think that you took the wrong flight and ended up in a totally different country.

 Enjoy the Scotland itinerary and remember to share your experience with us, once you’re back!

-7 Day Road Trip in Scotland
+A 7-Day Road Trip Scotland Itinerary

-Scotland Itinerary—Day 1
+Scotland Road Trip Itinerary—Day 1

 Start Your Scottish Adventure From Edinburgh / Glasgow, Discover Stirlingshire and the Best of Loch Lomond and the Trossachs National Park

 I’m guessing that having arrived in Scotland (most likely to Edinburgh or Glasgow airport) and going through passport control you were already surprised.
 Despite arriving to a part of the United Kingdom, Scots welcomed you in a very weird sounding language, which only remotely reminds you of English.

 I felt the same when I moved to Scotland some 15 years ago, but believe me, Scottish accent grows on you with time, and soon you’ll just love it.

 With the first impression of Scotland past you, let’s hit the road.

 First on the agenda is a visit to the Wallace Monument near Stirling (directions).
 I think it’s a perfect place to start with; you’ll get to know the Scottish greatest hero and learn a little bit of the country’s history.
 Thinking about William Wallace (yep, that’s the guy from Braveheart) you probably see Mel Gibson’s face and I don’t blame you, I do too.